Listed below are nationally board certified Music Therapists here in Arizona ready to serve you!

 - National board certification requires that each music therapist has met the eligibility requirements to sit for – and pass the Certified Board for Music Therapists (CBMT) exam.

 - A professional music therapist holds a bachelor’s degree or higher in music therapy from one of over 70 American Music Therapy Association (AMTA) approved college and university programs.

 - In-depth knowledge in three main areas: musical foundations, clinical foundations, and music therapy foundations and principles as specified in the AMTA Professional Competencies.

 - A minimum of 1200 hours of clinical training, including a supervised internship, prior to earning certification.

-Rachel Keener, MT-BC, NICU-MTBoard Certified Music Therapist, Neonatal Intensive Care Music Therapist Mella Music Therapy
+Rachel Keener, MT-BC, NICU-MTBoard Certified Music Therapist, Neonatal Intensive Care Music Therapist Keener Music

 Her work has encompassed both one-on-one settings and in groups, with a variety of clients such as geriatric. neonatal, intensive care, end of life, neurological, orthopedic, pediatric, intellectually disabled, procedural support, adult day care, Parkinson’s awareness choir, rehabilitation center patients, and special needs students.